Encina Hall, C221

 Martha Crenshaw is a senior fellow at CISAC and FSI and a professor of political science by courtesy at Stanford.
 She was the Colin and Nancy Campbell Professor of Global Issues and Democratic Thought and professor of government at Wesleyan University in Middletown, Conn., where she taught from 1974 to 2007.
 Her recent work includes “Will Threats Deter Nuclear Terrorism?” in Deterring Terrorism: Theory and Practice, ed.
 Andreas Wenger and Alex Wilner (Stanford University Press, 2012) “Dealing with Terrorism,” in Managing Conflict in a World Adrift, ed.
 Chester Crocker, Fen Hampson, and Pamela Aall (Washington: United States Institute of Peace Press, 2014), and “Terrorism Research: The Record,” in the journal International Interactions (2014).
 She is also the editor of The Consequences of Counterterrorism (Russell Sage Foundation, 2010).
 In 2011 Routledge published Explaining Terrorism, a collection of her previously published work.
-She is currently writing a book with Gary LaFree titled Rethinking Counterterrorism: A Sensible Approach to Policy will be published by the Brookings Institution Press in 2016.
+A book co-authored with Gary LaFree titled Countering Terrorism: A Sensible Approach to Policy will be published by the Brookings Institution Press in 2016.